ReGround: Improving Textual and Spatial Grounding at No Cost: Related Work

 \subsection{Layout-Guided Image Generation}

 The use of layouts, particularly in the form of bounding boxes, has become a popular intermediary to bridge the gap between textual inputs and the images generated~\cite{zhao2019image, sun2019image, li2019object, li2021image, hong2018inferring, johnson2018image, sylvain2021object, herzig2020learning, yang2022modeling}.
-Layout2Im~\cite{zhao2019image} learns to sample object latent codes from a normal distribution, eliminating the need for predicting instance masks as done in prior works~\cite{hong2018inferring, johnson2018image}.
-LostGAN~\cite{sun2019image} improves the ability to control the style of each object by devising an extension of the feature normalization layer used in StyleGAN~\cite{karras2019stylegan,karras2020stylegan2,karras2021stylegan3}, while OC-GAN~~\cite{sylvain2021object} incorporates the spatial relationships between objects using a scene-graph representation.
+Layout2Im~\cite{zhao2019image} samples object latent codes from a normal distribution, eliminating the need to predict instance masks as done in prior works~\cite{hong2018inferring, johnson2018image}.
+LostGAN~\cite{sun2019image} controls the style of each object by devising an extension of the feature normalization layer used in StyleGAN~\cite{karras2019stylegan,karras2020stylegan2,karras2021stylegan3}, while OC-GAN~~\cite{sylvain2021object} incorporates the spatial relationships between objects using a scene-graph representation.
 LAMA~\cite{li2021image} introduces a mask adaptation module that mitigates the semantic ambiguity arising from overlaps in the input layout.
 While these developments have greatly improved user control over image generation, their applicability is confined to the categories found in the training data, such as those of the MS-COCO~\cite{lin2014mscoco} dataset.